Shah Nimatullah Wali: Shrine

-Shah Ni'matullah Wali's shrine is in Mahan, Iran.
+Shah Nematollah Vali Shrine in Mahan, Iran.

+The shrine of Shah Ni'matullah Wali is a historical complex located in Mahan, Kerman Province, Iran, which contains his mausoleum.
+In 1436, a shrine was erected in his honor and became a pilgrimage site, with the attention of successive rulers contributing various additions over the centuries.
+The shrine complex comprises four courtyards, a reflecting pool, a mosque and twin minarets covered with turquoise tiles from the bottom up to the cupola.

 Tomb

-Shah Nematollah Vali Shrine in Mahan, Iran.

-Shah Khalilullah's tomb is located outside Bidar fort and known as "chokundi".
+Shah Khalilullah's tomb is located outside Bidar fort and is known as "chokundi."
 Today it is under the authority of the Archaeological Survey of India.
-Shah Khalilullah was succeeded by numerous other qutbs (masters) including Shah Mir Mahmud Deccani, Shams al Din Deccani and Reza Ali Shah Deccani.
-The silsilah moved back to Iran after the Sufi master Reza Ali Shah Deccani's ordered his disciple Ali Shah Deccani in the year 1194 AH, nearing the end of Karim Khan Zand's dynasty to depart to Iran with his family and entered Shiraz.
-Not long after the establishment of the Safawid state, the Ni’matullahi order publicly declared itself Shia.
+Shah Khalilullah was succeeded by numerous other qutbs (masters), including Shah Mir Mahmud Deccani, Shams al-Din Deccani, and Reza Ali Shah Deccani.
+The silsilah moved back to Iran after the Sufi master Reza Ali Shah Deccani ordered his disciple Ali Shah Deccani, in the year 1194 AH, near the end of Karim Khan Zand's dynasty, the Zand dynasty, to depart for Iran with his family; he entered Shiraz.
+Not long after the establishment of the Safavid state, the Ni'matullahi order publicly declared itself Shia.
 His tomb is located in Kerman, Iran.
-It is a beautiful work of art, Natural plant colors decorate the walls of his private chamber, the place where he would stay and fast for 40 days and nights.
+Natural plant colors decorate the walls of his private chamber, the place where he would stay and fast for 40 days and nights.
 It is also the place from which he would get inspiration to write his predictions.